lamps-lab/oadsclassifier/README.md

 Input
 ---------------------

 "OADS.py" script takes a text file as input.
+In the script "OADS.py", replace the text "filename" of line 89 with the input file name.

 Output
 ---------------------